alpacahq/user-docs/content/about-us/_index.md

 Securities’ brokerage service and operations are led by John Torola, who is a FINRA veteran with more than 25+ years of financial services experience.
 He most recently led the compliance team at one of the biggest robo advisory firms, WealthFront.
-John oversees a brokerage operations team consisting of licensed professionals who came from such firms as UBS, Morgan Stanley, and Wells Fargo.
+John oversees a brokerage operations team consisting of licensed professionals who came from such firms as Waddell & Reed, Charles Schwab, and Morgan Stanley.

 You can check the background of Alpaca on FINRA’s [BrokerCheck](https://brokercheck.finra.org/firm/summary/288202).